 Makes 2 to 3 dozen cookies.

-¼ cup powdered sugar, plus extra for garnish, optional
+• 1/4 c. powdered sugar, plus extra for optional garnish

-In a bowl of an electric mixer on medium-high speed, beat butter until creamy, about 1 minute.
-Add powdered sugar and almond paste.
-Beat until creamy, about 1 minute.
-Add egg and almond extract, and beat until thoroughly combined.
+In the bowl of an electric mixer, beat butter until creamy, about 1 minute.
+Add powdered sugar and almond paste and mix until creamy, about 1 minute.
+Add egg and almond extract and mix until thoroughly incorporated.

 Sprinkle work surface with 1 tablespoon granulated sugar.
 Carefully unfold 1 puff pastry sheet over sugar and sprinkle with 1 tablespoon granulated sugar.
 Using a rolling pin, roll puff pastry sheet into a 12-inch square.
 Divide almond paste mixture in half.
 Carefully spread half of almond paste mixture evenly over the top of puff pastry sheet.